harrsh2124/todo-app-server/README.md

 # ToDo App (Server)

-Server-side code for the MERN ToDo App made using MERN stack and socket.io
+Server-side code for the MERN ToDo App.

 ---